The Museum of Interesting Things is an interactive traveling exhibition

 all either artists or antiques enthusiasts/specialists that help

 with every aspect of the business.
+We now have offices in NJ and

 in our public schools as well as being fun and interesting for